manang/internet-drafts/draft-muscariello-intarea-hicn.md

                                  Different src addr

 ~~~~
+{: #fig-interest-hit title="The interest packet hits an interest packet in the packet cache."}

 ### Data Path
 At the router ingress the incoming data packet D is parsed to obtain the name prefix and the name suffix.